kabitagorain/sd/readme.md

     ValueError: If the tuple ("rma_sent", "RMA Sent") is not found in `settings.RMA_STATUS`.
 ```

-Adjust `CACHE` in `settings.py` file of this main project directory as per you cache requirements.
-Currntly here utilized filebase caching. `CACHE` being served from the `cache` directory of the root directory.
+~~Adjust `CACHE` in `settings.py` file of this main project directory as per you cache requirements.
+Currntly here utilized filebase caching. `CACHE` being served from the `cache` directory of the root directory.~~

+Redis and celery implemented for `cache` and `message queue`

 ### **Admin Interface Configuration**